Active Learning for Crowd-Sourced Databases: Experimental Results

-Vision-related problems are another area in which crowd-sourcing is heavily utilized, e.g., in tagging pictures, finding objects, and identifying bounding boxes~\cite{vision-al}.
+Vision-related problems also utilize crowd-sourcing heavily, e.g., in tagging pictures, finding objects, and identifying bounding boxes~\cite{vision-al}.
 In all of our vision experiments, we employed a relatively simple classifier where the PHOW features (a variant of dense SIFT descriptors commonly used in vision tasks~\cite{vrClassify}) of a set of images are first extracted as a bag of words, and then a linear SVM is used for their classification.
-While this is not the state-of-the-art image detection algorithm, we show that even with this simple classifier, our active learning algorithms can greatly reduce the cost of many challenging vision tasks.
+Even though this is not the state-of-the-art image detection algorithm, we show that our AL algorithms still greatly reduce the cost of many challenging vision tasks.